airyhq/airy/docs/docs/guides/contributing-components.md

 <ComponentDefinition/>

-Airy components are ready for _plug and play_.
-With every [installation of Airy](../getting-started/installation/introduction.md) we bundle a few necessary components to get you started:
+With every [installation of Airy](../getting-started/installation/introduction.md) we bundle a default components to get you started:

 1. airy-controller
 2. api-admin